piquelab/GxE_pipeline/README.md

     script3: /QuASAR_pipeline/QuASAR_pipeline.R
     script4: /QuASAR_pipeline/QuASAR_pipeline_masterTable.R
     dependencies: 6.) & a properly formatted covariate file
-    in: A plate number, such as DP1, & the name of the analysis script, QuASAR_pipeline.R
+    in: A plate number, such as DP1, & the name of the analysis scripeline.R
     out: QuASAR output for each plate:cellLine:treatment, plate:cellLine, QQ plots, and manhattan plots
     notes: gene annotations fro all SNPs are done at the QuASAR step resulting in *_newLogFC.txt.tid